Updated: July 14, 2025

 ADAS and Electronics Handling

 Modern vehicles carry a dense ecosystem of sensors, cameras, radar units, and ultrasonic proximity detectors.
-Confirm the following with any shop you’re evaluating: pre-repair diagnostic scan, post-repair diagnostic scan, static calibration (performed in controlled conditions), dynamic calibration (performed on public roads), and a final road test with all driver-assistance systems verified active.
-Ask who performs calibrations — in-house, mobile technician, or dealer — and request sample calibration reports showing VIN, calibration type, and timestamp.
+Confirm the following with any shop: pre-repair diagnostic scan, post-repair diagnostic scan, static calibration (performed in controlled conditions), dynamic calibration (performed on public roads), and a final road test with all driver-assistance systems verified active.
+Additionally, ask who performs calibrations — in-house, mobile technician, or dealership — and request a sample calibration report that shows VIN, calibration type, and timestamp.

 Ask: “What calibrations does my vehicle require after this repair, and can I see a sample report format?”